rydmike/flex_color_scheme/README.md

 When you theme a Flutter application correctly, all built-in widgets use the colors of the `ColorScheme` in your theme.
 At least in theory, and it is almost so if you defined your `ThemeData` by using the `ThemeData.from` factory, but it misses a few details.

-**FlexColorScheme** ensures that all Flutter SDK UI components gets themed completely by its color schemes and custom colors you provide.
-It applies effective `ColorScheme` colors to all color properties in `ThemeData`, as long as they still exist.
+**FlexColorScheme** ensures that all Flutter SDK UI components get themed completely by its color schemes and custom colors you provide.
+It applies effective `ColorScheme` colors to all color properties in `ThemeData`.
 This ensures that all the direct colors properties in `ThemeData` match your `ColorScheme`.
 There are no surprises in `ThemeData` that do not match your `ColorScheme`.

 You can opt in on using opinionated component sub-themes.
-By doing so you can for example adjust the border radius on all UI widgets with a single property value.
-Flutter's Material UI widgets still default to being based on the Material 2 design, and thus use 4 dp corner radius on most widgets.
+By doing so, you can, for example, adjust the border radius on all UI widgets with a single property value.
+Flutter's Material UI widgets still default to the Material 2 design, and thus use 4 dp corner radius on most widgets.

-When you opt in on using the component sub-themes, the border radius on widgets default to the new rounded corners as specified by the [Material 3 guide](https://m3.material.io/), where the radius varies by widget type.
-You can keep this, or set the global widget radius to a value you prefer.
-You can also easily set the themed border radius per widget, and override the Material 3 default, or the global radius value you defined.
+When you opt in on using the component sub-themes, border radius on widgets defaults to the new rounded corner design.
+Where the radius varies by widget type, as specified by the [Material 3 guide](https://m3.material.io/).
+You can keep this or set the global widget radius to a value you prefer.
+You can also easily set the themed border radius per widget, and override the Material 3 default or the global radius value you defined.

 <table>
   <tr>